• Modified on Dec 7, 2025

 Besisahar (Starting Point)

-You will find comfortable accommodation if you have to compare to the mountain villages.
+You will find comfortable accommodation if you compare it to the mountain villages.
 The guesthouses and hotels have bigger rooms.
-You will also find attached bathrooms and the food options are easily available.
+You will also find attached bathrooms, and the food options are easily available.
 Trekkers can spend the night here before starting the trek.

 Chame

-This is one of the bigger town on the Annapurna route.
+This is one of the bigger towns on the Annapurna route.
 It is a common overnight stop.
 The guesthouses are more developed.
-You have options for hot showers too.
-Western toilets , WIFI and electricity makes it more advanced.
+You have options for hot showers, too.
+Western toilets, WIFI, and electricity make it more advanced.

 Upper Pisang

-Trekkers will find very cozy and simpler rooms.
+Trekkers will find the very cozy and simple rooms at Upper Pisang.
 But it might be colder than expected.
 You might have to share bathrooms.
 You can also consider Upper Pisang as one of the best places for homestays.
 The Tibetan-style houses and experiences here are a sight to see.
 You will just love it.

 Manang

-Out of all the rest stops, Manang is one of the most famous destination in the circuit.
-It serves varieties of accommodation .
+Out of all the rest stops, Manang is one of the most famous destinations in the circuit.
+It serves a variety of accommodations.
 From basic teahouses to larger lodges and guesthouses, Manang is the best.
-You will enjoy the bigger dining halls , people with different culture from across the world and just enjoy the scenery there.
+You will enjoy the bigger dining halls, people with different cultures from across the world, and just enjoy the scenery there.

 Yak Kharka